PawseySC/singularity-containers/_episodes/00-setup-docker.md

 {: .bash}

 This downloads (if needed) and runs a small test image.
 See the [Final check](#final-check) section below for the output you should expect.

+> ## Does `docker` also work inside the Ubuntu/WSL terminal?
+>
+> Yes.
+Docker Desktop exposes the `docker` command inside your WSL distributions too, through a setting called *WSL Integration* (*Settings → Resources → WSL Integration* in Docker Desktop), which is on by default for your default distribution.
+>
+> Under the hood, Docker Desktop runs inside its own `docker-desktop` WSL distribution, isolated from your Ubuntu one the same way any two WSL distributions are isolated from each other; it only talks to Ubuntu because WSL Integration is enabled for it.
+See Docker's [WSL 2 security in Docker Desktop](https://docs.docker.com/desktop/features/wsl/) for the full explanation.
+{: .callout}

 ### 2. macOS